Orbital mechanics: Perturbations

 The universal variable formulation works well with the variation of parameters technique, except now, instead of the six Keplerian orbital elements, we use a different set of orbital elements: namely, the satellite's initial position and velocity vectors $x_0$ and $v_0$ at a given epoch $t = 0$.
 In a two-body simulation, these elements are sufficient to compute the satellite's position and velocity at any time in the future, using the universal variable formulation.
 Conversely, at any moment in the satellite's orbit, we can measure its position and velocity, and then use the universal variable approach to determine what its initial position and velocity would have been at the epoch.
 In perfect two-body motion, these orbital elements would be invariant (just like the Keplerian elements would be).

 However, perturbations cause the orbital elements to change over time.
-Hence, we write the position element as $x_0(t)$ and the velocity element as $v_0(t)$, indicating that they vary with time.
+Hence, the position element is written as $x_0(t)$ and the velocity element as $v_0(t)$, indicating that they vary with time.
 The technique to compute the effect of perturbations becomes one of finding expressions, either exact or approximate, for the functions $x_0(t)$ and $v_0(t)$.

-The following are some effects which make real orbits differ from the simple models based on a spherical earth.
+The following are some effects which make real orbits differ from the simple models based on a spherical Earth.
 Most of them can be handled on short timescales (perhaps less than a few thousand orbits) by perturbation theory because they are small relative to the corresponding two-body effects.